 It’s usually because those doing the analysis try to be too precise or too scientific.
 They get bogged down in detail and lose sight of the fact that the analysis is the means to an end, not the end itself.

 In a rapidly changing environment it can be difficult to hit a moving target.
-But where business continuity management is concerned, it’s often better to be roughly right than precisely wrong.
+But where business continuity management is concerned, it’s usually better to be roughly right than precisely wrong.

-So keep it simple, keep it short and sweet, and aim to get things roughly right.
+So keep it simple, keep it short and to the point, and aim to get things roughly right.